 Each branch has public computers with access to the Internet, library catalog, information databases and Microsoft Word, Excel, PowerPoint and Publisher.
 A desktop computer can be reserved for 30 minutes with a valid Gwinnett County Public Library card and Password/PIN.
 A computer session can be renewed for an additional 30 minutes provided another customer is not waiting.
 Computers begin the shutdown process 10 minutes prior to closing.
 Reservations and renewals are not available during this time.

-Some branches have laptops available for in-branch use to customers 18 and over with library accounts in good standing.
+All branches have laptops available for in-branch use to customers 18 and over with library accounts in good standing.

 Chromebase computers are available for public use and have a 15 minute time limit.

 Go beyond basic software and utilize professional quality tools for image and video editing, design, and media creation.
 Learning Labs are available at the Centerville, Five Forks, Lilburn and Hamilton Mill branches.
 TechStations are available at all branches.
 To learn more about the Learning Labs, click here.